hashicorp/terraform-website/content/source/docs/cloud/workspaces/access.html.md

 ## Background

-Terraform Cloud manages workspace permissions with teams, and uses four levels of permissions (read, plan, write, and admin).
-Additionally, the organization-level "manage workspaces" permission can grant a team admin permissions on every workspace.

-TODO: Rewrite this once we settle on language for it; also replace screenshots and update access workflow.
+Terraform Cloud manages users' permissions to workspaces with teams.

+* [Workspace-level permissions](../users-teams-organizations/permissions.html#workspace-permissions) can be granted to an individual team on a particular workspace.
+These permissions can be managed on the workspace by anyone with admin access to the workspace.
+* In addition, some [organization-level permissions](..//users-teams-organizations/permissions.html#organization-permissions) can be granted to a team which apply to every workspace in the organization.
+For example, the
+[manage workspaces](../users-teams-organizations/permissions.html#manage-workspaces) grants the workspace-level admin permission to every workspace in the organization.
+Organization-level permissions can only be managed by organization owners.

 For more information see: